Automated Test-Case Generation for REST APIs Using Model Inference Search Heuristic: Evaluation Results

 Table~\ref{table:mish_training_statistics} presents various learning statistics gathered from the model inference framework for each application.
 These represent the averages (medians and interquartile ranges) for one run on the respective applications.
 We observe that the time MISH requires to learn or update the state machine is in the order of milliseconds, which is negligible compared to the overall search budget of 60 minutes.
 This demonstrates the feasibility of integrating real-time state machine learning into an EA for system-level test case generation.

 Tables~\ref{table:median_targets},~\ref{table:median_faults}, and~\ref{table:median_500_faults} present the performance of each algorithm for every application according to the respective comparison metric.
+The best-performing algorithm for each corresponding application is highlighted in bold.
 To address the outliers caused by random processes in EAs, we report the medians along with their corresponding interquartile ranges (IQR) instead of the mean.

 From Table~\ref{table:median_targets}, both versions of MISH achieve higher coverage than MOSA on Features-Service, ProxyPrint, and OCVN.
 On the remaining applications, MISH demonstrates coverage results that are competitive with MOSA.
-MISH achieved on average a minimal increase (0.68\%) in coverage on Feature-Service when compared to MOSA.
+MISH achieved, on average, a minimal increase (0.68\%) in coverage on Feature-Service when compared to MOSA.
 However, MISH achieved a much larger increase in coverage on ProxyPrint and OCVN (15.7\% and 42.4\%, respectively).
 Regarding fault detection capabilities (Tables~\ref{table:median_faults} and~\ref{table:median_500_faults}), MISH again outperforms MOSA on ProxyPrint and OCVN, while detecting a comparable number of faults as MOSA on the other applications.
 Specifically, for the potential faults detected on ProxyPrint and OCVN, MISH detected (on average) 4.5\% and 13.5\% more faults than MOSA, respectively.
 For the potential 500 faults, MISH detected (on average) 6.3\% more faults on ProxyPrint and 76.5\% more faults on OCVN.
 Tables~\ref{table:wilcoxon_test_targets},~\ref{table:wilcoxon_test_faults}, and~\ref{table:median_500_faults} present the results of the statistical tests conducted for each comparison metric.
+Significant $\rho$-values ($<0.05$) are highlighted in gray.
 As expected, there is no statistical significance in MISH's coverage performance on Feature-Service as it achieved only a minimal increase in coverage.
 However, MISH performed significantly better on ProxyPrint and OCVN across all three metrics, each associated with a \textit{large} effect size.
 The results of our statistical tests confirm our findings presented in Tables~\ref{table:median_targets},~\ref{table:median_faults} and~\ref{table:median_500_faults}.

 Although MISH achieved lower coverage in the latter applications, it is noteworthy that MISH can still detect a similar number of faults in these instances.
 The lower coverage performance of MISH is expected as it is a single-objective EA and single-objective EAs typically get stuck very quickly in local optima.
 In contrast, many-objective EAs (e.g., MOSA) can use multiple criteria to generate a wider diversity of individuals, resulting in better exploration~\cite{Black_2004_Bi-Criteria,Soltani_2018_Single-Objective,Yoo_2007_Pareto}.